I am running 19 races throughout 2018 for the 19 days I was in hospital, raising money towards a new Critical Care Unit

 To read more about these amazing plans, visit this link: https://supportkings.org.uk/get-involved/kings-critical-care-appeal/

-The aim is to run 19 races in 2018 and at least one a month - a big challenge for me considering I'm a recovering leg patient now too!
+The aim is to run 19 races in 2018 and at least one a month - a big challenge for me considering I'm a recovering heart AND leg patient now too!
 Russ & I have several booked throughout the year which I will update regularly.
 Here's the list so far:

 1. January 28th - Crystal Palace 10k